opendocsg/opendoc-supreme-court-judgements/2019_SGHC_99/report.md

 ## Background

 4       Lim Teck Kim, the appellant in this case, was the jilted ex-boyfriend of the victim.
 In his fruitless attempt to rekindle his relationship with her, he committed two offences, namely criminal trespass and unlawful stalking.
-He pleaded guilty to both offences and he was sentenced to a $500 fine and three months’ imprisonment respectively by the District Judge.[\[note: 1\]](#Ftn_1)
+He pleaded guilty to both offences and he was sentenced to a $500 fine and three months’ imprisonment respectively by the District Judge.[^1]

 5       The appellant appealed against the three months’ imprisonment term which he received for the unlawful stalking charge (under s 7 of POHA) on the basis that it was manifestly excessive.